ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 ## 2026
 Even with my funding up in September, there's a looming possibility that I will not be leaving Bristol.
 I am passionate about my work, and there is nowhere better in the world to do this research right now.
-My research has been going well, well enough that the insane part of my brain has decided to write 2 fellowship applications for May.
-Beyond that, both of my bosses must also be pleased with my work, as both are independently writing up grant applications to be submitted this year so I can stay and continue working with them.
-If any single one of those pans out, then by the time that funding ends, I will be 31 (and potentially still end up staying in Bristol).
+There's numerous funding streams I or my bosses are applying to right now, if any one of those pans out, then by the time that funding ends, I will be 31 (and potentially still end up staying in Bristol).

 But where does that leave me?
 I said I'd been on pause since 2023, but realistically, it's been much longer.
 The Covid pandemic and subsequent